tueimage/corneal_pachymetry/README.md

 After executing ```gui.py```, a full screen window is created with in the top left corner two buttons to add AS-OCT scan images and one button in the top right corner to close the window.
 Click any of the two top left buttons to load in the data.
 Be aware that the GUI currently only supports 16 radial B-scan images (centered, 960x384 pixels) as input, which should be selected at once using SHIFT-click.
 The following naming convention for a single radial image is used: pt{*patient ID*}\_visit{*visit ID*}\_{*eye*}\_im{*image number*}.png, (e.g. pt001_visit07\_1\_im000.png).
 If the selected input images do not follow the specified naming convention, or if not exactly 16 images were selected, an error message is displayed.
 If a selection is accepted, the B-scan images are further processed, delineations are predicted using the CNN with dimension reduction, the thickness is measured, and finally the pachymetry map is made.
 These steps can take a number of seconds.
 Note that the GUI can temporarily become unresponsive during the prediction and processing stage.
 Loaded data can also be removed using the 'Remove data' button.

 ### Main screen
 The main screen is divided into 4 sections: The B-scan (top left), the pachymetry map (top right), the thickness profile plot (bottom left), visualization settings (bottom right).
 Two AS-OCT scans of 16 images can be loaded at the same time.
 For more details on the thickness measurement and pachymetry mapping approach, we refer the user to the paper.
-Note that an artist impression of the B-scan was used.
+Note that an artist impression of the B-scan was used in the image.
 ![main_screen](https://user-images.githubusercontent.com/54849762/115051077-b44ef800-9edc-11eb-8b08-95efaa0ccb54.png)

 #### B-scan